Editing & Design Services

 Yes!
 Graphic novels are a completely different beast than novels; I’m familiar with the grammar rules, and I enjoy working on them.
 My editing rates are $0.01/word (script only) or $5/page.
 If you are hiring me to edit the script only, I can do more of a developmental edit.
 If you are hiring me after the novel is formatted and lettered, I will do a line edit/copy edit/proofread; I try to ensure that the size of speech bubbles won’t need to change with my edits.

-I ask for a 50% deposit before I start your project.
-I will send you a contract to sign, and I invoice via PayPal.
+I ask for a 25% deposit before I start your project.
+I will send you a contract to sign, and invoices can be paid securely via bank transfer, credit card, or PayPal.

 I cannot.
 I can only promise to give you my best advice based on my publishing and editing experience.

 For book editing, I use Google Docs or Word (whichever you prefer).
-I also use ProWritingAid for a final grammar check.
+I also use ProWritingAid for a final grammar check when I’m line editing.
 For graphic novel editing, I use Adobe Acrobat to leave comments and suggest changes to the text.
 I use Photoshop and a Wacom drawing tablet for my maps.
 For interior formatting, I use Vellum.